arshad-yaseen/monacopilot/docs/configuration/register-options.md

 });
 ```

-> [!NOTE]
-> If you're using `groq` as your provider, it's recommended to set `maxContextLines` to `60` or less due to its low rate limits and lack of pay-as-you-go pricing.
-However, Groq is expected to offer pay-as-you-go pricing in the near future.

 ## Caching Completions

 Monacopilot caches completions by default.
 It uses a FIFO (First In First Out) strategy, reusing cached completions when the context and cursor position match while editing (default: `true`).
 To disable caching: